-Disease and/insect Control - Control program may use any of three philosophies: 1.)
+Disease, weed andInsect Control - Control program may use any of three philosophies: 1.)
 Preventative: a scheduled chemical or cultural program designed to prevent significant damage.
 2.)
 Corrective: application of chemical or mechanical controls designed to eliminate observed problems.
 3.)
 Integrated pest management: withholding any controls until such time as pests demonstrate damage to plant materials or become a demonstrated irritant in the case of flies, mosquitoes, gnats, etc. At this maintenance level the controlling objective is to not have the public notice any problems.
-It is anticipated at Mode I that problems will either be prevented or observed at a very early stage and corrected immediately.
+It is anticipated at Level I that problems will either be prevented or observed at a very early stage and corrected immediately.

-Snow removal--Snow removal starts the same day as accumulations of 1/2 inch are present.
+Snow and ice removal—Snow and ice removal starts the same day or prior to predicted precipitation as accumulations of 1/2 inch are present.
 At no time will snow be permitted to cover transportation or parking surfaces longer than noon of the day after the snow stops.
-Applications of snow melting compound and/or gravel are appropriate to reduce the danger of injury due to falls.
+Applications of snow melting compound are appropriate to reduce the danger of injury due to falls.
+Signs added to high traffic pedestrian bridges.

 Lighting - Maintenance should preserve the original design.
 Damaged systems should be repaired as quickly as they are discovered.
-Bulb replacement should be done during the first working day after the outage is reported.
+Bulb replacement should be done during the first working day after the outage is reported for City owned lights Duke Energy lights will be reported as soon as observed.

 Surfaces--Sweeping, cleaning, and washing of surfaces needs to be done so that at no time does an accumulation of sand, dirt and leaves distract from the looks or safety of the area.
 Repainting or restaining of structures should occur when weather or wear deteriorate the appearance of the covering.

-Wood surfaces requiring oiling should be done a minimum of four times per year.
+Wood surfaces requiring oiling should be done a minimum of one time per year.
 Stains

-to surfaces should be taken off within five working days.
-Graffiti should be washed off or painted over the next working day after application.
+to surfaces should be taken off within two working days.
+Graffiti should be washed off or painted over the next working day after application or observation.

 Repairs - Repairs to all elements of the design should be done immediately upon discovery provided replacement parts and technicians are available to accomplish the job.
 When disruption to the public might be major and the repair not critical, repairs may be postponed to a time period which is least disruptive.
+All areas should be cautioned off for public safety.

 Inspection of this area should be done daily by a member of staff.

-Floral plantings - Normally extensive or unusual floral plantings are part of the design.
+Annual plantings - Normally extensive annual plantings are part of the design.
 These

 may include ground level beds, planters or hanging baskets.
 Often multiple plantings are scheduled, usually at least two blooming cycles per year.
-Some designs may call for a more frequent rotation of bloom.
 Maximum care of watering, fertilizing, disease control, disbudding and weeding is necessary.
 Weeding flowers and shrubs is done a minimum of once per week.
 The desired standard is essentially weed free.

 Rest rooms--Not always a part of the design but where required will normally receive no less than once per day servicing.
 Especially high traffic areas may require multiple servicing, or a person assigned as attendant.
+Restroom maintenance may be completed by a contractor or City staff.

-Special features-- Features such as fountains, drinking fountains, sculpture, speaker systems, structural art, flag poles or parking and crowd control devices may be part of the integral design.
+Special features-- Features such as fountains, drinking fountains, sculptures, speaker systems, structural art, benches, swings, tables, shade structures, elevators flag poles or parking and crowd control devices may be part of the integral design.
 Maintenance requirements can vary drastically but for this mode it should be of the highest possible order.

-Mode II
+Level 2

-High level maintenance--associated with well developed park areas with reasonably high visitation.
+High level maintenance--associated with well-developed park areas with reasonably high visitation.